A 4D asymptotically flat rotating black hole solution including supertraslation correction: Introduction

 \section{Introduction}

-BMS symmetry \cite{Bondi:1962px,Sachs:1962wk} is a coordinate transformation defined in the vicinity of the infinite null region in the 4D asymptotically flat spacetime described, in the range the falloff condition allows.
-In the BMS symmetry, infinite conserved charges can be defined, however these are spontaneously broken.
-As it is interesting that such an infinite dimensional symmetry exists in the vicinity of the infinite null region of the spacetime, BMS symmetry gathers a lot of attentions as an important issue.
+BMS symmetry \cite{Bondi:1962px,Sachs:1962wk} is generated by the coordinate transformation defined in the vicinity of the infinite null region in the 4D asymptotically flat spacetime.
+In the BMS symmetry, symmetries which are spontaneously broken exist infinitely.
+It is interesting that, instead of the naive Poincar{\`{e}} symmetry, such symmetric structures exist in the vicinity of infinite null region of the spacetime.
 In this paper, we refer to the BMS symmetry as the asymptotic symmetry.

-Its symmetry is given by the direct product of Virasolo symmetry on the conformal sphere in the vicinity of the infinite null region and the the supertranslation (local displacements of the retarded/advanced time direction of that conformal sphere) \cite{Barnich:2009se}.